March 7, 2018

 - Chapter 10 (6=5 chapter) of The Mystical & Magical System of the A.'.A.'. by James A. E.

-When I read the words of Master Therion above, I hear that he is referring to the ultimate identity of human being which indeed is perfect in itself.
+When I read the words of Master Therion above, I hear that he is referring to the ultimate identity of human beings, which indeed is perfect in itself.

 At the same time, however, that ultimate, changeless reality is not the only reality to consider.
-And taking human relative nature into consideration might be an intelligent thing to do.
-It is that relative human nature that is being perfected as it is plainly evident from the Master Therion's sequence of incarnations.
+And considering human relative nature might be an intelligent thing to do.
+It is that relative human nature that is being perfected, as is evident from the Master Therion's sequence of incarnations.

-His detailed and well documented research results are interesting indeed.
-It is worth looking into his books, in my opinion; and what he basically shares therein is that many times there was a person A who died and after a certain time a person B was born at different place and remembered the circumstances of, in some cases, violent death of the person A.
+His detailed and well-documented research results are interesting indeed.
+It is worth looking into his books, in my opinion, and what he shares therein is that in many documented cases, there was a person A who died.
+After a certain time, person B was born in a different place and remembered the circumstances of, in some cases, the violent death of person A.

-Moreover, birthmarks of person B affirm and connect with the injuries sustained by person A prior dying.
-And there are even death certificates of person A and photographs taken of the birthmarks of person B linking both.
+Moreover, the birthmarks of person B affirm and connect with the injuries sustained by person A before dying.
+There are even death certificates of person A and photographs taken of the birthmarks of person B linking both.

-So, where do all of the presented notions leave us in regards to Thelema doctrine and reincarnation?
+So, where do all presented notions leave us regarding Thelema doctrine and reincarnation?

-Well, as far as reincarnation is concerned, and considering the research results of Ian Stevenson and maybe personal insights into our own past, it gets quite difficult to disregard the whole concept.
+Well, as far as reincarnation is concerned, and considering the research results of Ian Stevenson and maybe personal insights into our past, it gets pretty challenging to disregard the whole concept.

 The ultimate reality, which is so amply presented in many of the Thelema texts might as well be comprehended as something quite above and untouched by reincarnation...by those adepts that have done the Work and have Attained...